DeweyDecimate/backend/README.md

 The Omnibus backend will host all the endpoints that will do the following:

-- create, read, update and delete a book club
+- create and read a book club
-- create, read, update and delete a book from a club
+- create, read, and delete a book from a club
 - create and read members of a club

 ## Scope